FLATISHKA/Projects/Python & SQLite Project/readme.md

 Simple task manegment program, that was made with Python and SQLite3 languages, you can singup and login to your account and add some tasks.
-Every account and tasks are connected with id so other accounts cant see your tasks
+Every account and tasks are connected with id, so other accounts cant see your tasks
 # Images

 <img src="images\1.png" width="300px" height="auto">